Mammoth Spring: Park

 The original Frisco Depot was restored in 1971 and now functions as a repository for artifacts and memorabilia related to the railroad and the spring area.
-The State Park provides a visitor's center, picnic areas, walking trails, and tour access to the dam and hydro plant.
+The State Park provides a visitor center, picnic areas, walking trails, and tour access to the dam and hydro plant.

 The United States Fish and Wildlife Service maintains a fish hatchery near the spring.